mrnyby/i2wd-workshop/README.md

 # Introduction to Web Development

-This workshop will teach basic web development skills and is intended for those who have little to no experience with programming.
+This workshop will teach basic web development skills and is intended for those who have little to no programming experience.

 ## Table of Contents